peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 4.  **Migrate Old Experiment Data**: A utility workflow designed to bring older, legacy experimental data into compliance with the modern pipeline.

-5.  **Audit a Study**: Provides a consolidated, read-only audit of all experiments in a study to verify their readiness for final analysis.

-6.  **Update a Study**: A batch operation that automatically updates all out-of-date experiments within a study.

-7.  **Process a Study**: The highest-level workflow, used after a study is validated to audit, compile, and analyze all data, producing the final reports and plots.
+5.  **Process a Study**: The highest-level workflow, used after a study is validated to audit, compile, and analyze all data, producing the final reports and plots.

+7.  **Audit a Study**: Provides a consolidated, read-only audit of all experiments in a study to verify their readiness for final analysis.

+8.  **Repair a Study**: The primary "fix-it" tool for a study.
+It audits all experiments and automatically calls `repair_experiment.ps1` on any that need to be resumed, repaired, or updated.

+9.  **Migrate a Study**: A batch utility for safely upgrading legacy or corrupted experiments.
+It audits the study and calls `migrate_experiment.ps1` on any experiments that require it.

 #### Workflow 1: Create a New Experiment